Skip to main content

 • get_interactions_csv: Start an async CSV export for a filtered set of interactions.
 By default the export will include timestamp, input and output.
 You can ask your assistant to include additional fields such as user, topic, sentiment or cost.

-• get_csv_export_status: Poll the status of a running export job.
+• get_csv_export_status: The agent will use this to check the status of a running export job.
 Returns pending, running, completed, or failed with a progress percentage.

-• prepare_csv_download: Once the export is complete, call this to obtain a time-limited download URL.
+• prepare_csv_download: The agent will use this to obtain a time-limited download URL.
 The URL expires after 5 minutes.